apache/airavata-admin-user-docs/docs/user-documentation/advance-inputs.md

     }
 }
 ```
+<br></br>

-## Dependencies
+### Dependencies

 You can hide/show inputs based on the values of other inputs.
-For example, if
-the option selected in input A is 'list-of-urls' then you can have input B show
-a field to upload a file.
+For example, if the option selected in input A is 'list-of-urls' then you can have input B show a field to upload a file.

-### Example
+**Example**

 ```json
 {